Danielle Bunten Berry

 In 1998, she was awarded the Lifetime Achievement Award by the Computer Game Developers Association.
 In 2007, the Academy of Interactive Arts & Sciences chose Berry as the 10th inductee into its Hall of Fame.
+In 2009, she was chosen by IGN as one of the top 100 game creators of all time.

 Early life

-Berry was born in St. Louis, Missouri and moved to Little Rock, Arkansas as a junior in high school.
+Berry was born Daniel Paul Bunten in St. Louis, Missouri and moved to Little Rock, Arkansas as a junior in high school.
 She was the oldest of six siblings.
 While growing up in Little Rock, Berry's family didn't always have enough money to make ends meet, so Berry took a job at a pharmacy.
 She also held a leadership role with the Boy Scouts.

 According to Berry, one of her fondest childhood memories involved playing games with her family.
 She was quoted saying, “When I was a kid, the only times my family spent together that weren't totally dysfunctional were when we were playing games.
 Consequently, I believe games are a wonderful way to socialize.”

 While attending the University of Arkansas, she opened up her own bike shop called Highroller Cyclerie.
 Berry acquired a degree in industrial engineering in 1974 and started programming text-based video games as a hobby.
 After she graduated from college, she was employed by the National Science Foundation, where she created urban models before starting a job at a video game company.